MJO-Teleconnection-Diagnostics/pyMTDG/README.md

 ~~~

 ## 3. Data format <a name="data"></a>
-The package can only read data in the netcdf format.
+The package can only read data in the netcdf format using the [CF Metadata Conventions](https://cfconventions.org/cf-conventions/cf-conventions.html#time-axis-ex).

 ### 3.1 Forecast <a name="data"></a>
 Most diagnostics work with daily mean and ensemble mean forecast data.
 Each forecast experiment must be aggregated into one file with the forecast leads (days) as the record dimension.
 In the example below, the forecast initial condition is 2018-03-15.